Smock mill: Construction

 Smock mills differ from tower mills, which are usually cylindrical rather than hexagonal or octagonal, and built from brick or stone masonry instead of timber.
-The majority of smock mills are octagonal in plan, with a lesser number hexagonal in plan, such as Killick's Mill, Meopham.
+The majority of smock mills are octagonal in plan, with a lesser number hexagonal, such as Killick's Mill, Meopham.
 A very small number of smock mills were decagonal or dodecagonal in plan, an example of the latter being at Wicken, Cambridgeshire.

 Distribution

 Smock mills exist in Europe and particularly in England, where they were common, particularly in the county of Kent, where the tallest surviving smock mill in the United Kingdom, Union Mill, can be found at Cranbrook.
-They reached their heyday in the earlier part of the 19th century, after which the advent of steam power started the decline of the windmill.
-The East End of Long Island has the greatest concentration of smock mills in the U.S., with Beebe Windmill, Hayground Windmill, Pantigo Windmill, Gardiner, Hook Windmill, Gardiner's Island, Watermill, National Links, Southampton/Shinnecock (Cottage), Shelter Island, Wainscott Windmill, three replicas, Little East Neck H.D., Corwith and Reform Inn, and four cottages, Gin Lane, A.W.B.Wood House & Windmill(Montauk), Edwin DeRose and Quail Hill Farms (Deep Ln).
+They reached their heyday in the early part of the 19th century, after which the advent of steam power started the decline of the windmill.
+The East End of Long Island has the greatest concentration of smock mills in the U.S., with Beebe Windmill, Hayground Windmill, Pantigo Windmill, Gardiner, Hook Windmill, Gardiner's Island, Watermill, National Links, Southampton/Shinnecock (Cottage), Shelter Island, Wainscott Windmill, four replicas, Little East Neck H.D., Southampton Mini Golf Hook mill, Corwith Farms and Amagansett -Reform Inn, and four cottages, Gin Lane, A.W.B.Wood House & Windmill (Montauk), Edwin DeRose and Quail Hill Farms (Deep Ln).